-You might also enjoy Outdoor Games for Kids
+You May Also Enjoy Outdoor Games for Kids

 #8.
 Do Some Stargazing

-After dark do some star gazing and see if you can spot a shooting star.
+After dark take the kids to do some stargazing and see if you can spot a shooting star!
 Use an app like Star View to find out the constellations and planets you can see in the night sky.

-You might also enjoy Fun Astronomy for Kids
+You May Also Enjoy Fun Astronomy for Kids

 #11.
 Camping Pancakes

-Make some pancake batter and fill baggies, tie the end and when you are ready to use, just snip the small ends to use as a piping bag into the frying pan.
+Make some pancake batter and fill baggies, tie the end, and then when you are ready to use just snip the small ends to use as a piping bag into the frying pan.

-You’ll need graham crackers (could use digestive biscuits), milk chocolate and marshmallows.
+To make S’mores, you’ll need graham crackers (or you could use digestive biscuits), milk chocolate and marshmallows.

 Place a square of milk chocolate on a graham cracker.
-Toast a marshmallow and put on top of the chocolate, then a second graham cracker on top of the toasted marshmallow and squeeze.
+Toast a marshmallow over the camp fire and put on top of the chocolate, then a second graham cracker on top of the toasted marshmallow and squeeze.